 The holidays are almost here and you may be scrambling to find a last minute gift for those on your list, or simply anticipating a bit of a break where you can rest, enjoy family, and rejuvenate yourself for the new year.
 Why not share the gift of a great book – or take the time to read one for yourself.
 Go ahead, you deserve it!

-Our Reality-Based Leadership team has gathered a list of our favorite reads that will have a bit of something for everyone, from books on business leadership and change, to motivational and self-reflection topics, to great authors like Brene Brown and Simon Sinek.
+Our Reality-Based Leadership team has gathered a list of Cy’s favorite reads that will have a bit of something for everyone, from books on business leadership and change, to motivational and self-reflection topics, to great authors like Brene Brown and Simon Sinek.
 And, we didn’t forget a bit of great poetry!

 We hope you enjoy.